anamita/Natural-Language-Understanding-NodeRed-Lab/README.md

-# Natural Language Understanding in Node-RED
+# Session - 101 Lab: Use the Watson Natural Language Understanding Service in Your App in Less than 15 Minutes

-## Hands-On Lab
+## Hands-On Lab - THINK 2019

 JeanCarl Bisson | jbisson@us.ibm.com | @dothewww